Siddhant2512/Lora-Fine-Tuned-Email-Generator/README.md

 ### API Connection Error
 Make sure the FastAPI server is running before starting the Streamlit app.

+### Authentication Required
+- For local: Run `huggingface-cli login`
+- For Streamlit Cloud: Set `HF_TOKEN` as a secret in your app settings
+- For Hugging Face Spaces: Set `HF_TOKEN` in Repository secrets

 ## License

 This project is for personal/educational use.